rails/rails/guides/source/testing.md

 class ProductTest < ActiveSupport::TestCase
   include ActiveJob::TestHelper

-  test 'that product is reserved at a given time' do
+  test "that product is reserved at a given time" do
     now = Time.now
     assert_performed_with(job: ReservationJob, args: [product, now]) do
       product.reserve(now)